LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/supplementary-resources/spread-out/README.md

 it hard to stay organized.

 We saw a similar process in Module 2 with functional decomposition.
-Just as we learned to decompose a large main function into several smaller, reusable functions, we also can (and should) do a similar decomposition procedure at the level of files.
+Just as we learned to decompose a large and/or repetitive `main` function into several smaller, reusable functions, we also can (and should) do a similar decomposition procedure at the level of files.

 Here we provide an example of how to do this.